 What Kind of Activities Do You Enjoy?

 Make sure that any RV you are considering purchasing will enable you to engage in the types of activities that you want to take part in while on vacation.
-If you like parking your RV and just using it as a home for a week or more, a large Motorhome might be the best pick.
+A large Motorhome might be the best pick if you like parking your RV and just using it as a home for a week or more.
 However, if you want to use the campground as a jumping off point for all kinds of other activity, you will want to make sure you have a smaller vehicle available and room for any toys you need like watercraft or off-road bikes.
 This is a purely personal decision, so be sure to take some time and think about where you will be going with your RV, and what you want to do when you get there.

 Change is one of the only constants in life, so make sure the RV you purchase is as ready for your changing life as possible.
 If you are going to own the RV for a decade or more, your life will likely not look the same as it did in the beginning when you first made the purchase.
 Plan ahead as best you can so your RV will still be useful to you and you won’t be stuck with a rig that doesn’t meet your needs.